oracle/fmw-kubernetes/docs-source/content/idm-products/oam/manage-oam-domains/domain-lifecycle.md

    cluster.weblogic.oracle/accessdomain-policy-cluster edited
    ```

-   After saving the changes two new pods will be started (`accessdomain-oam-policy-mgr3` and `accessdomain-oam-policy-mgr4`).
+   After saving the changes two new pods will be started (`accessdomain-oam-policy-mgr2` and `accessdomain-oam-policy-mgr3`).
 After a few minutes they will have a `READY` status of `1/1`.
-In the example below `accessdomain-oam-policy-mgr3` and `accessdomain-oam-policy-mgr4` are started:
+In the example below `accessdomain-oam-policy-mgr2` and `accessdomain-oam-policy-mgr3` are started:

    ```
    NAME                                                     READY   STATUS      RESTARTS   AGE